 Will the SIEM tool implementation be tricky?

-SIEM implementations can be complex, which is why a lot of companies opt for bringing in either a vendor-supplied professional or an outside consultant to help them with their setup.
+This is why a lot of companies opt for bringing in either a vendor-supplied professional or an outside consultant to help them with their setup.
 Often, a company won’t have the cybersecurity talent needed to set up dashboards, configure correlation rules, schedule reports, and enable alerts.

 With the plan in place, you can then proceed with a server, software, and appliance installation.